Neil deGrasse Tyson: Do THIS Every Morning To Find Happiness & Meaning In Your Life!

 TL;DR

-• Neil deGrasse Tyson discusses how parental influence and early exposure shaped his path toward science and astrophysics
+• Neil deGrasse Tyson discusses how his parents' influence shaped his path toward science and discovery from an early age

-• Social media polarization and its negative effects on human discourse and collective well-being
+• He explores the dangers of social media polarization and its impact on human discourse and understanding

 Episode Recap